TylarBratt/MessagePostingService/README.md

     "/user/role" - (Get) retrieves users role (Post) Assign a role to a user (Delete) Delete a users role.

-    "/user/producer" - (Get) returns list of producers with a subscriberID (Duplicate)
+    "/user/producer" - (Get) returns list of producers with a subscriberID

 TMS - Tweet Managment Service

- Messaging-
+ Messaging service-

      "/recieve" - recieves the auth message from UMS and saves to db.

     "/message" - (Get) retrieves a message using the messageID (Post) Create a message (Put) update a message (Delete) Delete a message.

     "/message/producer" - (Get) initiates the retrieval of producer ID's using a subscribers ID.

     "/auth" - (Get) checks if the session is authorized.